FabricLabs/fabric-browser-extension/README.md

 - Description : Decrypt data from string
 - Params
   - {String} data : Data to be decrypted

-## Storage
-Data is stored with leveldb and chrome.storage on the client side.
-Storage operations can be found in src/serviceworker/database.
-There are two sublevels of data stored: account and setting.
-- The Accounts Sublevel stores passwords, chain addresses, private keys, identities, and private extended keys.
-- The Settings Sublevel stores chains and enabled/disabled states.

 ### New Chain Integration
 Chain address derivation is set in src/config/chains.ts and generated in utils/seedPhrase.ts